Ickleford Primary

 Joy Service Thankfulness

-This half term our value is: Joy
+This half term our value is: Forgiveness

 Our symbol that represents this value is: